SaigoNoTanuki/Crappy-Launcher/README.md

 Highlights (Release 1.0.5):

--Additions:
+-Additions: <br>
- -Added a way to search banners online (SteamGridDB).
+	-Added a way to search banners online (SteamGridDB).<br>
- -Added a way to create genre.
+	-Added a way to create genre.<br>
- -Added a way to add genre to games.
+	-Added a way to add genre to games.<br>
- -Added a way to Filter through genre.
+	-Added a way to Filter through genre.<br>
- -Changed Context menu style.
+	-Changed Context menu style.<br>
- -Updated Settings Page.
+	-Updated Settings Page.<br>
-  -Added a way to clear Games List.
+		--Added a way to clear Games List.<br>
-  -Added a way to clear Genre List.
+		--Added a way to clear Genre List.<br>
 	-Other minor changes.

 ![Additions](./Resources/ReadMeAssets/additions1.png)